Process Automation vs Orchestration: What's the Difference?

 Gone are the days when business organizations viewed automation simply as a tool for eliminating repetitive tasks.
 Today, automation is central to any organization's digital transformation initiative.
 By 2026, the business process automation market will be worth $19.6 billion, double what it was in 2020.
 With the majority of organizations that embrace automation outperforming their competitors, it is not surprising that automation is quickly becoming the norm rather than the exception.

 In the recent past, the term orchestration has gained traction in IT circles, often replacing automation.
-As you will see in this process automation vs orchestration article, the two terms are related but different.
+As you will see in this process orchestration vs automation article, the two terms are related but different.

 What Is Process Automation?

 Process automation refers to automating a single process or a few related tasks.
 It helps organizations get rid of routine and repetitive tasks, reduce operational costs, improve efficiency, and grow team productivity.
+Sometimes using workflow orchestration to connect and coordinate the processes.
 Performing the processes automatically helps employees to get extra time and refocus on more strategic tasks.

 Customer pipeline generation